psychopy/psychopy/docs/source/coder/codeLogging.rst

     log.log(level=log.DATA, msg='something about a response')
     log.log(level=log.INFO, msg='something less important')

-There are additional convenience synonyms for the above: log.warn('a warning') etc.
+There are additional convenience functions for the above: log.warn('a warning') etc.

 For stimulus changes you probably want the log message to be timestamped based on the frame flip (when the stimulus is next presented) rather than the time that the log message is sent::